 Take a Dip

 Those with IBS know that high impact activity could mean trouble.
-Swimming is a gentle exercise that burns lots of calories.
-Swimming allows you to stretch out your muscles and can help reduce bloating.
+Swimming is a great alternative to running because it’s gentle on the body, yet it offers a great workout.
+Try doing laps around the pool or partake in a water aerobics class!
+It’s a good way to stretch out your muscles and help reduce bloating.

 By now, you have probably heard about the workout craze, CrossFit.
 Magazines, celebrity trainers, and Tyler from your office cannot seem to stop touting the workout as cure-all miracle of health science.
 However, if you suffer from IBS, you may want to put the protein shake down and skip the box.
 Workouts such as CrossFit involve activities like lifting heavy weights at a rapid pace, which can upset your digestive system; remember, you can’t see your gains if you’re bloated and doubled over in pain!

 Of course, Strength training has been shown time and again to offer tons of benefits, and when your digestive system is feeling steady, grab your sweatband, pick up a kettlebell, and step up your daily workout!
 However, if you are dealing with a flare-up, consider weight training at your own pace.

 We aim to help our readers lead a happy and healthy lifestyle in the face of GI challenges, and we understand only you know your limits and what your body can handle when symptoms appear.
 If you experience success with a workout that is not listed above, we would love to hear about it!
 Be sure to talk with your doctor before starting any intense exercise program.